 What Is A Microphone Voice Coil?

-The voice coil (otherwise known as the “moving-coil” or “conducive coil”) is small coil of conductive wire typically made from copper and coated for electrical insulation.
+The voice coil (otherwise known as the “moving-coil” or “conducive coil”) is a small coil of conductive wire typically made from copper and coated for electrical insulation.
 It takes on the shape of a tightly wound helix with a shallow cylindrical shape.

 When referring to voice coils, we are typically talking about loudspeakers, but dynamic microphones also use voice coils.
 We’ll discuss loudspeakers later in this article.